towolf/towolf.github.com/docs/PsychDocumentation/DisplayOutputMappings.markdown

    Also remember that all your visual stimulation \(== "experiment"\) displays should be connected to the chosen GPU, not one of the other GPUs\!
-Other GPUs should usually only be used for non\-Psychtoolbox purposes, e.g., operator displays like the Matlab or Octave window, etc. While it is possible to open [Screen](/docs/Screen)\(\) onscreen windows on the other GPUs as well, visual stimulus onset timestamping and other
+Other GPUs should usually only be used for non-Psychtoolbox purposes, e.g., operator displays like the Matlab or Octave window, etc. While it is possible to open [Screen](/docs/Screen)\(\) onscreen windows on the other GPUs as well, visual stimulus onset timestamping and other